 Summer break is around the corner and teachers are planning their summer getaways!
-If you’re planning on traveling internationally, now is the time to start booking.
+Whether you’re planning on traveling solo, with friends, your partner, or with your family, now is the time to start booking.

 If you’re a museum enthusiast, we’ve got you covered with our list of must-visit museums.
 With over 50,000 museums worldwide, it can be overwhelming to choose which ones to explore.
 That’s why we’ve curated a list that includes some hidden (and not so hidden) gems like the Museu in São Paulo, the Ghibli Museum in Tokyo, The Spam Museum in Austin, Minnesota, and the Mini Bottle Gallery in Oslo.